docker/docs/network/bridge.md

   flag for each.
 This means the Docker host needs to block access to the database port by other means.

-- **User-defined brides provide automatic DNS resolution between containers**.
+- **User-defined bridges provide automatic DNS resolution between containers**.

   Containers on the default bridge network can only access each other by IP addresses, unless you use the [`--link` option](/network/links/), which is